muriteams/ergmito/README.md

 # Contributing

-Please note that the ‘ergmito’ project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+The ‘ergmito’ project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.